sruthike-projects/sru-firstaiproject/README.md

 # sru-firstaiproject
-This is my first AI project
+This is my first AI project.